sohinimallick16/geospatial-ai-archaeology-portfolio/01_ndvi_hampi/README.md

-# NDVI-Based Vegetation Masking – Hampi
+# NDVI-Based Vegetation Masking – Archaeological Site of Hampi, India

 This project demonstrates the use of NDVI (Normalized Difference Vegetation Index) to identify and mask vegetated areas around the Hampi Group of Monuments (UNESCO World Heritage Site) using Sentinel-2 satellite imagery and Python.